patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/icons/icons.md

 </Grid>

 ## PatternFly icons
 PatternFly uses custom icons and selections from <a href="https://fontawesome.com/icons?d=gallery&m=free">Font Awesome Free</a>.
-If PatternFly doesn't offer an icon for your use case, you can download SVGs of additional ‘fa’ icons from Font Awesome's free set.
+If PatternFly doesn't offer an icon for your use case, you can download SVGs of additional 'fa' icons from Font Awesome's free set.
 Be sure to properly attribute these additional icons as outlined on the Font Awesome site.

 These icons are the same as those in the [PatternFly Sketch design kit](/get-started/design#whats-in-the-design-kit), but you can use any Font Awesome icon so long it aligns with our icon guidelines.